babaktr/async-deep-flappybird/README.md

-# Asynchronous Deep ReinFlappybird
+# Asynchronous Deep ReinFlappyBird
-This repo contains an Asynchronous Advantage Actor-Critic (A3C) Algorithm framework for training an agent to play Flappybird.
+This repo contains an Asynchronous Advantage Actor-Critic (A3C) Algorithm framework for training an agent to play Flappy Bird.

 More info later!